 The Southern Alps are well and truly in view as you reach Kawhaka Pass and begin the descent through virgin rainforest to reach a suspension bridge stretching across a stunning gorge.

-The home run continues through more beautiful native bush, before arriving at the replica Wild West town to arrive at Milltown, where you’ll find a car park and shelter.
+The home run continues through more beautiful native bush, before passing through a replica Wild West town to arrive at Milltown, where you’ll find a car park and shelter.

 36km, Grade 2/easy to Grade 3/intermediate (on-road sections are Grade 3/intermediate).
 3–5 hours

 From here, it’s time for the largely effortless sweep down towards the Arahura River.
 Emerging from bush into farmland after a few kilometres, the views of the Arahura Valley are quite the reveal.